-What should you expect in this Almadraba Bluefin tuna tour in Cadiz?
+What should you expect in this Bluefin tuna tour in Cadiz?

 In the afternoon, we will go to an authentic local food market a real foodie place.
 Here you will experience the smell and the colours of a Mercado de Abastos in Cadiz province.
 Where we will see all the local seasonal fresh foods.
-Then, we will head to eat to a local "peña" restaurant and eat a variety of Bluefin tuna cuts.
+Then, we will head to eat to the temple of the Bluefin tuna of Spain and do tasting menu.
 We will recommend sherry wine to pair with this incredible tuna.
-However, in this type of restaurant it's not allowed to book in advance, therefore, we may have to wait 5-10minutes.

 This slideshow requires JavaScript.